-11 best practices for creating a high-ROI demand generation campaign
+- Find out 11 best practices for improving campaign ROI

 Creating an ROI-driving demand generation campaign takes an in-depth understanding of your target buyers and their struggles.